-The bottom line is that the RF 1200 should not provide sharpness (contrast and resolution) close to the RF 600 without extenders, but it will be slightly sharper than the RF 600 and RF 2x combination.
-The same is true for the RF 1200 vs. RF 600, with the RF 1200 trailing the RF 800 slightly in optical performance.
+The bottom line is that the RF 1200 does not provide sharpness (contrast and resolution) close to the RF 600 without extenders, but it is slightly sharper than the RF 600 and RF 2x combination.
+The same is true for the RF 1200 vs. RF 600, with the chart showing the RF 1200 trailing the RF 800 slightly in optical performance.

-The price tag on the RF 800 and RF 1200 lenses is extremely high, the highest prices ever for regular production Canon autofocus lenses.
-Few will justify the above-illustrated small optical improvement for the additional $5,000.00 and $7,000.00 expenditure over the based-on lens, and Canon understands that these are low volume lenses.
+The price tags on the RF 800 and RF 1200 lenses are extremely high, the highest prices ever for regular-production Canon autofocus lenses.
+Few will justify the above-illustrated small optical improvement for the additional $5,000.00 and $7,000.00 expenditure over the based-on lens, and Canon understands that these are low-volume lenses.

 However, just OK optical performance magnified by an extender does not end well.
 In addition, f/11 image quality begins to be impacted by the softening effects of diffraction on higher resolution cameras, and f/16 will show noticeable diffraction impact even on lower resolution cameras.

-These charts do not exude optimism in regards to the expected with-extender image quality.
+These charts do not exude optimism in regard to the expected with-extender image quality.

 The low friction design and manufacturing efficiencies of shared components undoubtedly influenced the decision to introduce these specific models.

 What is the RF 1200mm F8 L lens going to be used for?
 Outdoor sports, wildlife, and news photojournalism is that answer.
-During a conversation, Canon shared that the capabilities of the latest cameras are making outstanding bird images considerably easier to capture, generating "off the charts" demand for bird photography lenses.
+During a conversation, Canon shared that the latest cameras' capabilities are making outstanding bird images considerably easier to capture, generating "off the charts" demand for bird photography lenses.
 These lenses target that need.

 So, who is going to buy the RF 800 and RF 120?
 If you do not need a focal length shorter than 800mm or 1200mm and have the financial resources to afford the longer lens, it makes sense to get the longer lens.
 That said, primarily institutions, professionals at the top of their game, and serious, well-funded amateurs will own these models.